-We completed the following acquisition of the following four businesses since 2008:
+We completed the following acquisition of the following six businesses during or after 2008:

-- China Medstar in July 2008 for approximately £17.1 million or approximately RMB238.7 million; - Xing Heng Feng Medical in October 2008 for approximately RMB35.0 million; - Tianjin Kangmeng Radiology Equipment Management Co., Ltd. in April 2010 for approximately RMB60.0 million (US\$9.1 million); - certain medical equipment located in Tianjin People's Liberation Army 272 Hospital and the related business from a third party for RMB14.0 million: - certain medical equipment located in People's Liberation Army 254 Hospital and the related business from another third party for RMB4.0 million;
+- China Medstar in July 2008 for approximately £17.1 million or approximately RMB238.7 million; - Xing Heng Feng Medical in October 2008 for approximately RMB35.0 million; - Tianjin Kangmeng Radiology Equipment Management Co., Ltd. in April 2010 for approximately RMB60.0 million; - certain medical equipment located in Tianjin People's Liberation Army 272 Hospital and the related business from a third party for RMB14.0 million in March 2008; - certain medical equipment located in People's Liberation Army 254 Hospital and the related business from another third party for RMB4.0 million in August 2008; and - certain medical equipment located in Chengdu Military Hospital and the related business from another third party for RMB18.0 million in January 2011.